LukaSavkov/starometry/README.md

     - **Description**: Total bytes transmitted by the node.
     - **Details**: Measures the total number of bytes sent over all network interfaces on the node.

-## Custom Metrics that gets created in Starometry
+## Custom metrics that get created in Starometry
 Some metrics are calculated and categorized as custom.
-There are two types of categories: calculated for containers and calculated for nodes
+There are two types of categories: calculated for containers and calculated for nodes.

 ##### Node metrics